rotunda-uvap/uvapweb/content/news/authors-corner-with-david-a-davis-author-of-driven-to-the-field/index.md

   - AMS
 date: 2023-02-21
 ---
-Today, we are happy to bring you our conversation with David A. Davis, author of *DRIVEN TO THE FIELD: Sharecropping and Southern Literature.*.
+Today, we are happy to bring you our conversation with David A. Davis, author of *DRIVEN TO THE FIELD: Sharecropping and Southern Literature.*

 *What inspired you to write this book?*